Atlantic titi monkey: Reproduction

 Atlantic titis are usually monogamous (they stay with one mate throughout their entire lifespan).
 They have one offspring per year.
 It is difficult to distinguish between the sexes externally, however Atlantic titi family dynamics indicate that the father carries the infant at all times during the nursing.

 Level of daily activity

 Two major types of activity have been observed in masked titis.
 The first is characterized by two feeding periods separated by a relatively long resting period.
 The two feeding periods are in different locations in which a significant portion of the day was spent traveling to the second location to feed.
 The second activity pattern contained three feeding periods also separated by resting periods.
 However, travel was much more evenly dispersed throughout the day in this pattern.
 Each feeding period lasted approximately 2–3 hours, and traveling usually consumed approximately 20% of their day.

 Masked titis do have territorial displays throughout the day.
 The defend their territories by loud intergroup vocalizations to other groups of monkeys and to other animals in the general area.
 Additionally, all titi monkeys have "Dawn Calls" in the mornings in which the male and female usually duet the same song.

+Predation

+Atlantic titi monkeys are eaten by Felidae, Falconiformes, pit vipers (Bothrops) and tree boas (Corallus).